Children and Families

 Room 06 Ground Floor

 Erie, PA 16501-1011

-*Any spouse/dependent child needing support from an absent parent.
+*Any spouse/dependent child who needs support from an absent parent.

 Edmund L. Thomas Adolescent Center

 Phone: (814) 451-6191

 *Court-ordered Juvenile Detention Facility (20 beds) and Emergency Shelter (8 beds).

 Erie County Care Management